Get the latest news from our Annual General Meeting, along with information about our election process.

 Election materials and communication

-In advance of our Annual General Meeting, the register of members was closed and the voting rights calculated at noon on 25 March 2015 under the voting rights policy.
+In advance of our Annual General Meeting, the register of members was closed and the voting rights calculated on 1 March 2016 under the voting rights policy.

 Please note that the cap on the voting power of larger members is only applied once all votes are cast.
 Because we cannot tell in advance who will vote this list only shows uncapped vote allocations, not actual voting power on the day.